iota-community/Defi-yield-farming/README.md

 - Node.js (v14 or later)
 - Hardhat
-- MetaMask (for interacting with the IOTA EVM Testnet)
+- MetaMask (for interacting with the IOTA ShimmerEVM Testnet)
 - API Key for Pyth Oracles (if needed for price data fetching)

 ## Getting Started